conan-io/docs/extending/python_requires.rst

 .. note::

-    This syntax supersedes the legacy ``python_requires()`` syntax.
-The most important changes
+    This syntax supersedes the :ref:`legacy python_requires()<python_requires_legacy>` syntax.
-    are:
+    The most important changes are:

     - These new python_requires affect the consumers ``package_id``.
 So different binaries can be managed, and CI systems can re-build affected packages according to package ID modes and versioning policies.
     - The syntax defines a *class attribute* instead of a module function call, so recipes are cleaner and more aligned with other types of requirements.
     - The new python_requires will play better with lockfiles and deterministic dependency graphs.
     - They are able to extend base classes more naturally without conflicts of ConanFile classes.